A-Next

-A-Next is a fictional team of superheroes, appearing in American comic books published by Marvel Comics.
+A-Next is a team of superheroes appearing in American comic books published by Marvel Comics.
 It is the Marvel Comics 2 universe version of the Avengers.
 The team made its first appearance in What If? #105, the first comic featuring Spider-Girl, and the team's origin story was told in A-Next #1 (Oct.
 1998).

 Publication history

 The first issue of A-Next paid homage to The Avengers #1, with an Asgardian menace prompting new superheroes to band together, all of them analogues to the original team.
-Future stories introduced new heroes and menaces, most of them based on pre-existing Marvel characters.
+Future stories introduced new heroes and villains, most of them based on pre-existing Marvel characters.
 Characters and story elements created by DeFalco in the comic were used in other comics in the MC2 Universe.

 A five issue miniseries entitled Avengers Next ran from November 2006 to January 2007, written by Tom DeFalco and with artwork by Ron Lim, that followed on from the events of Last Hero Standing and Last Planet Standing.
 It reunited the remaining members of A-Next and added new members to the team, namely Sabreclaw, Kate Power (of Power Pack), Thena, the daughter of Thor, and a former criminal teleporter called Warp.